You have a powerful story to share!

 - Not a commercial promotion.

-A panel of individuals from IA2 will review submissions for eligibility requirements and excellence of submission.
+A panel of individuals from the IA² team will review submissions for eligibility requirements.
+Submissions that qualify will receive the corresponding gift card amount.

-IA2 will feature selected submissions in their Community Voices Blog – including but not limited to the organization’s social media pages (such as Facebook) or its website.
+IA² will feature selected submissions in their Indigenous Perspectives campaign – including but not limited to the organization’s social media pages (such as Facebook, Instagram, Twitter, LinkedIn) or its website, e-newsletter, or other future media purposes.

 - What does a typical day look like for you as a person with dementia or as a caregiver?